Nursing Life Back into Mafubira

 “I strongly believe we can try to help some of them (the children) regain their future which they had lost.
 I grew up in the same kind of life and have gained my future so I believe they can too… Whenever I see the suffering children I remember the tough moments I went through, and I get the compassion to help them because I don’t want them to go through what I went through.
 That is how I came to establish Lord’s Compassion Ministry,” said Emmanuel.

-Now, LCM also works has a children’s home, they send children to school, and have dreams and goals for many sustainability projects including micro loans.
+Now, LCM also has a children’s home, they send children to school, and have dreams and goals for many sustainability projects including a demonstration farm and micro loans.
 LCM invites you to partner with their mission through prayer or monetary support.
-We would like to work with you to continue aiding God in His mission in Uganda.
+We would love to partner with you to continue aiding God in His mission in Uganda.
 To learn more and start the conversation, feel free to contact us firstname.lastname@example.org.

 Written by: Grace Hooley